HerreraEnvironmental/23-08082-000-TC-WQ-Dashboard/README.md

 complete list of dependencies.
 The install_deps.R script will automatically install the necessary packages.

-You will need to have R and a compatible IDE (RStudio or Positron) installed on your computer.
+You will need to have R and a compatible IDE (e.g., RStudio or Positron) installed on your computer.

 ## :droplet: Data